amatya-aditya/amatya-aditya/_learnings/von-karman.md

 layout: post-slider-toc
 title: Von Karman Effect
 image: /images/ansys-simulation/vonKarman/vonKarman2.gif
-description: The simulation of fluid flow over cylinder was done to visualize the von Karman .
+description: The fluid flow over cylinder was observed at different Reynolds number ranging from 5 to 3.5e6.
+The effect of Reynolds number was analysed and behavior of von karman street over different regimes was analysed.
 date:  2021-08-18
 color: blue
 location: 2n+1